 Remember This is a periodic blog series of thoughts, quotes and inspiration that I want to remember—and you might, too.
 Things I’ve learned about life so far, and don’t want to forget (like my human brain has a tendency to do).
-You can view the introduction to the series here.
+You can view the other posts in the series here.

 Are you considering becoming a creative person?
 Too late, you already are one.
 To even call somebody ‘a creative person’ is almost laughably redundant; creativity is the hallmark of our species.
 We have the senses for it; we have the curiosity for it; we have the opposable thumbs for it; we have the rhythm for it; we have the language and the excitement and the innate connection to divinity for it.
 If you’re alive, you’re a creative person.”